 -

-Home prices in Greenville are 25.4% lower than in Las Vegas. - Income in Greenville is 8.5% higher than in Las Vegas, so you could earn more for doing the same job.
-The top employers in Greenville include Michelin, Perrigo, and Greenville Health & Rehab.
+Home prices in Greenville are 25.4% lower than in Las Vegas. - You're likely to make a higher income living in Greenville, where incomes are, on average, 8.5% higher than in Las Vegas.
+Major employers in Greenville include Michelin, Perrigo, and Greenville Health & Rehab.

 - Be sure to budget for higher bills in Greenville, since the cost of living for a single person in Greenville is 11.8% higher than in Las Vegas.
 This includes routine expenses like utilities, groceries, clothing, and transportation.